 Since its inception, the Parliament of World Religions has been an advocate for women.
 Women were speakers at the 1893 Parliament including Elizabeth Cady Stanton, author of the Women’s Bible, and Antoinette Brown Blackwell, the first ordained woman in America.
 The 1993 Parliament endorsed a Global Ethic with four Irrevocable Directives, including the Commitment to a Culture of Equal Rights and Partnership Between Men and Women.
 Women religious and spiritual leaders were featured at the 1993, 1999, 2004, and 2009 Parliaments, and in 2015, an Inaugural Women’s Assembly was held with over 3,500 participants that included the Declaration for the Dignity and Human Rights of Women.

-For the 2018 Parliament, the Women’s Task Force extends the Parliament’s legacy with exciting programs and initiatives.
-The title for the 2018 Parliament women’s programming is The Dignity of Women Across the World’s Wisdom Traditions and Society.
-Our initiatives leading up to the Parliament include:
+For the 2018 Parliament, the Women’s Task Force extended the Parliament’s legacy with exciting programs and initiatives.
+The title for the 2018 Parliament women’s programming was The Dignity of Women Across the World’s Wisdom Traditions and Society.
+Our initiatives leading up to the Parliament included:

 Developing an International Declaration Against Sexual Violence that all religious dignitaries at the 2018 Parliament will be asked to sign (Co-sponsored with the FaithTrust Institute).

 Adding 1,000 biographies of women religious and spiritual leaders to Wikipedia to bring attention to women’s religious and spiritual leadership world-wide (co-sponsored with the American Academy of Religion and Society of Biblical Literature Women’s Caucus)

 Creating a poster highlighting teachings about the dignity of women across the world’s wisdom traditions, as well as launching a Dignity of Women scholar initiative to bring the best religious teachings to the public in accessible and easily understandable formats.